The Stages of Addiction

 Physical dependence involves the body’s adaptation to the substance, leading to withdrawal symptoms without it.
 Psychological dependence is an emotional reliance on a substance to feel normal or cope with stress.

-What Is the Role of Rehab in Addiction Recovery?
+What Is the Role of Treatment in Addiction Recovery?

 Rehab provides tools and strategies to maintain sobriety and prevent relapse, addressing addiction’s physical and psychological aspects.